anilbharadia/anilbharadia.github.io/docs/german_pr_application.md

 - `Passport` (in my case the current and the expired one)
 - `Arbeitgeberbescheinigung`
     - I downloaded a new Arbeitgeberbescheinigung from Zalado's internal portal as it was more than 14 days since I sent it in the email.
+- `Pay slips` of March and April 2022
 - `Confirmation about the insurance cover with TK` Downloaded it from TK's website
 - `Anmeldung`
 - `Photo`